 Another tried-and-tested method is with a customer satisfaction survey.
 Not only will one provide you with reviews to showcase across your social channels and website, but it will also provide you insight on how you can improve for next year’s Black Friday and Cyber Monday.
 After all, leveraging customer feedback is the best way to improve products.

 This will also ensure you have fresh review content coming in, which is beneficial no matter the season.
 Nearly all shoppers look at how recently a review was written to inform their purchasing decisions, our research shows.
-Fewer than half of consumers think reviews that are older than three months are still relevant, and just 25% think reviews hold value after a year.

 To keep reviews fresh and relevant, switch on Bazaarvoice ReviewSource and active the Influenster community.
 Shoppers are already writing about your products.
 We see over a million new reviews each month in fact.
 They’re just sitting there, waiting for you to utilize them.
 As below demonstrates: